hyperledger/aries-rfcs/features/0434-outofband/README.md

 When they receiver receives the out of band message URL, there are two possible user flows, depending on whether the individual has an Aries agent.
 If the individual is new to Aries, they will likely load the URL in a browser.
 The resulting page should contain instructions on how to get started by installing an Aries agent.
 That install flow will transfer the Out of Band message to the newly installed software.

 A user that already has those steps accomplished will have the URL received by software directly.
-That software will base64URL decode the string and can read the Out of Band message directly out of the `c_i` query parameter, without loading the URL.
+That software will base64URL decode the string and can read the Out of Band message directly out of the `oob` query parameter, without loading the URL.

 > **NOTE**: In receiving the out of band message, the base64url decode implementation used **MUST**
 > correctly decode padded and unpadded base64URL encoded data.